MightyPork/sbmp/FRAMING_LAYER.md

 ### Checksum types

+The current checksum types are as follows:

 - 0 - no checksum. *The checksum field is omitted.*
 - 8 - CRC8 One-wire `x^8 + x^5 + x^4 + 1`
 - 16 - CRC16-IBM `x^16 + x^15 + x^2 + 1`
 - 32 - CRC32 (ANSI)

+**If possible, CRC32 should be used.**

+Other types are intended for applications where certain type of CRC is already implemented for different purpose, and can be re-used.

 If an invalid or unknown checksum type is used, the receiver MUST discard the packet.
+Such condition is treated as a framing error.